Big Lake station

-Big Lake station is a Northstar Line commuter rail station in Big Lake, Minnesota, located at 19691 County Road 43, in the southeast corner of Big Lake near U.S. Highway 10.
-The station features bicycle lockers and a park and ride lot with capacity for 518 vehicles.
-Commute time to downtown Minneapolis from this station is about 51 minutes.
+Big Lake station was a Northstar Line commuter rail station in Big Lake, Minnesota, located at 19691 County Road 43, in the southeast corner of Big Lake near U.S. Highway 10.
+The station featured bicycle lockers and a park and ride lot with capacity for 518 vehicles.
+Commute time to downtown Minneapolis from this station was about 51 minutes.

-This station is the northbound terminus until funding for an extension to St. Cloud is secured.
-In the meantime, a commuter bus branded the Northstar Link (route 887) connects Big Lake with St. Cloud, stopping at the Metro Bus downtown transit center, St. Cloud State University, a commuter parking lot at Lincoln Avenue and U.S. Highway 10 and the Coffee Cup Cafe in Becker.
-The bus is operated by St. Cloud Metro Bus, rather than Metro Transit.
+This station was the northbound terminus of the Northstar Line.
+A commuter bus branded the Northstar Link (route 887) connected Big Lake with St. Cloud, stopping at the Metro Bus downtown transit center, St. Cloud State University, a commuter parking lot at Lincoln Avenue and U.S. Highway 10 and the Coffee Cup Cafe in Becker.
+The bus was operated by St. Cloud Metro Bus, rather than Metro Transit.

 The maintenance facility for the Northstar trains was built just to the south.